-I'm kinda partial to 'em myself, I thought, inspecting the maiden.
+I'm kinda partial to 'em myself, I said.

 No, no, the SDSAB informed me, the tiki is the carved idol.
 Lest you get the wrong idea, the tiki cult isn't some weird Santeria thing involving goat sacrifice but rather a retro appreciation of the tiki bar, also known as a Polynesian bar, which specializes in island decor, exotic cuisine, and tropical drinks topped with cocktail parasols and other fancy paraphernalia.
 The tiki joint, I was told, has played a pivotal if unappreciated role in American culture for more than 60 years, blah blah blah.

-All right already, I said, I'll find out about the damn cocktail umbrellas.
+Fine, I said, I'll find out about cocktail umbrellas.
 I called Trader Vic's, the San Francisco-based chain of Polynesian-style restaurants, figuring they were bound to know.
 (The term Polynesian applies somewhat loosely; it's not like they're serving poi.)
 Soon I was chatting with Peter Seely, grandson of Victor J. Bergeron, who in 1932 started the business that became Trader Vic's.
 Peter informed me that never in its history had Trader Vic's served a drink with a cocktail umbrella.

 Joe went on to say that his father had borrowed the umbrella idea and a few other things from the Don the Beachcomber restaurants (now defunct), which had pioneered Polynesian-style dining.
 Prior to that, he believes, they were available in Chinese restaurants, which coincides with the view we've heard elsewhere that the parasol (or at least the idea of putting it in a drink) was a Chinese-American invention.
-Efforts to confirm this with Chinese and Chinese-American firms selling the umbrellas today were unsuccessful, no doubt because everyone had sworn a blood oath of secrecy with the tongs.
-However, we have seen nothing to convince us that the umbrellas are actually native to Polynesia, as some foolishly believe.
+Efforts to confirm this with Chinese and Chinese-American firms selling the umbrellas today were unsuccessful.
+However, we've seen nothing to convince us the umbrellas are native to Polynesia, as some foolishly believe.